 BCGS Commission Award

-Few years ago, the BCGS began a new program called "BCGS Commission Award" where a young and very talented composer is commissioned to write a piece for the BCGS to be premiered during our concert season.
+In 2006, the BCGS Artistic Advisor Manuel Barrueco initiated a new program called "BCGS Commission Award" where a young and talented composer is commissioned to write a piece for the BCGS to be premiered during our concert season.

 The first BCGS Commission Award went to composer Christopher Gainey who wrote Chupacabra for two guitars, which was premiered during our Yount Talent Concert on November 12, 2006 by Duo Transatlantique.
 The new piece was subsequently published and distributed world-wide by Vogt&Fritz in Germany.